-The Student Services team is a group of staff who work to maximise the educational and socio-emotional outcomes of students at the College.
-Student Services consists of a diverse team from across the College and work collaboratively with staff, parents/caregivers and students.
+The Student Services team is a group of staff who work to maximise the educational and socio-emotional outcomes of the students at the college.
+Student Services consists of a diverse team from across the college and work collaboratively with staff, parents, and students.
 They oversee areas such as:

 - Mental and Physical Health

 - Wellbeing

 - Supporting learning and engagement

-- · Social and emotional engagement
+- Social and emotional engagement

 - Positive behaviour support

 - Attendance

-The group is composed of the Principal, Deputy Principal, Student Services Coordinator, Residential Manager, School Psychologist, Chaplain and Student Support Officer.
+The group is composed of the Principal, Deputy Principal, Student Services Coordinator, Residential Manager, Student Support Officers, Chaplain, Nurse, and Psychologist.